GB: Levant Bee HawkmothHemaris (Mandarina) galunae Eitschberger, Müller & Kravchenko, 2005, Atalanta, Würzburg 36(1/2): 200.

 Type locality: Arne Valley, Mount Hermon, SW Syria, 1600m.

 (Taxonomic note.
-Recent DNA barcoding studies indicate that Hemaris galunae is closely related to Hemaris aksana from the mountains of Morocco.
-The two species, which are closely related to Hemaris tityus, appear to be the western and eastern remnants of a species which once occurred right across a cooler, greener and wetter North Africa during the last ice age.)
+Recent DNA barcoding studies indicate that Hemaris galunae is related to Hemaris aksana (Le Cerf, 1923) from the mountains of Morocco.
+The two species, which are related to Hemaris tityus (Linnaeus, 1758), appear to be the western and eastern remnants of a species which once occurred right across a cooler, greener and wetter North Africa during the last ice age.)

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- North African subsection of the Mediterranean refuge.